tombola/tombola_drupal_edtech.github.io/_posts/drupal/2015-02-24-making-a-drupal-distribution.md

 date: 2015-02-23T16:59:33+00:00
 ---

-#Making a Drupal Distribution / Install Profile
+##Starting a Drupal Distribution / Install Profile

 I have made drupal install profiles for projects before, but that was some while ago.
 The process relied quite heavily on features, and I found that difficulties [easily] capturing configuration in this way, paired with a lack of time, led my nice clean distribution to diverge over time from the live site it was intended to [re]create.
 So distros fell by the wayside.